NoOneExceptEnderk/BaNaNaLabel/README.md

 ### 1.0.0

-Initial release of ...
+Initial release of autoLabel.

 ### 1.0.1

-Fixed issue #.
+Fixed issue with directory selection.

 ### 1.1.0

-Added features X, Y, and Z.
+Added support for XML files and improved error handling.

 ---